 A survey by Clutch on the number of hours required for mobile app development activities revealed that the high median cost to build an app is $171,450, with an extensive range from under $30K to over $700K.
 Evaluating this cost to develop an app is essential since it has a subsequent impact on the overall business.

-With the five essential aspects that we discussed – Business model, App types, Platform, Functionality, and Development – you should now be well-equipped to prepare a robust and high-quality app that will fit within your projected costs.
+We discussed five essential aspects of app development in the post.
+They are business model, app types, platform, functionality, and development .
+You should now be well-equipped to prepare a robust and high-quality app that will fit within your projected costs.